Yuki2718/adblock/README.md

 Click on the Raw button of the page and copy & paste the code to your uBlock Origin's My filters pane.

+[1]: It doesn't make sense if the site was fully compromised, but still protect you from malwarized plugins and some vulnerabilities.

-[1]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.
+[2]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.
 </details>

 <details>